-Where kitchen facilities are shared the kitchen must have a minimum total floor area of 7m2 based on 5 people sharing.
+Where kitchen facilities are shared the kitchen must have a minimum total floor area of $7m^2$ based on 5 people sharing.
 Ideally, more than 5 people should not share the same kitchen.
-If this is not practicable then an additional 1m2 of kitchen space must be provided for each occupant up to 10 persons.
+If this is not practicable then an additional $1m^2$ of kitchen space must be provided for each occupant, up to 10 people.